Before you begin

 Requirements:

-NBCCD FVA students: If you are completing the NBCCD Foundation of Visual Arts program, or have completed it, you may apply for one of our diploma programs.
+NBCCD FVA students: If you are completing the NBCCD Foundation Visual Arts program, or have completed it, you may apply for one of our diploma programs.

 • Application fee*